ChewYiSiang/mucoco-extension/README.md

   4. Compare the output logs and determine where the inconsistencies are.

-### Further expansions
-Unfortunately, since this project is still under development, a large part of the docstrings and documentation are incomplete.
-You may feel free to contact me through email on jinchou_chua@alumni.sutd.edu.sg should you have any questions or require any help.
-Nonetheless, I have included some steps that you can take to help you navigate and expand upon this project's architecture.

 #### Adding new LLM Models
 Should you wish to add on more models to the project, you can navigate to `llm_models/code_llms.py` and add a new class for running your desired LLM there.
 You will need to ensure that your new class inherits from the `CodeLLM` class, and contains the abstract methods as stated.